denten-books/plain-text/2-chapter.md

 history of the book, both in the lineage of thought about symbolic interpretation and as mechanisms for their transmission.

-Once we see the digital document it all of its forms for what it is, a computational device, we can begin to come to terms with the simulated nature of screen textuality.
+Once we see the digital document in all of its forms for what it is, a computational device, we can begin to come to terms with the simulated nature of screen textuality.
 Ask yourself a simple question: Where does text reside?
 In print, one can point to the page and be fairly certain of the answer: here,